joetifa2003/weaver/paper/main.typ

     |> echo()
 }
 ```,
-  caption: [If-else statement in Weaver.],
+  caption: [If-else statement in Weaver],
 ) <fig:if-else>

 Weaver also supports a ternary operator for concise conditional expressions: